gao-hongnan/omniverse/README.md

 ## Building and Running the Jupyter Book Docker Image

-This section provides detailed instructions on how to build and run the `scripts/docker/documentation/jupyterbook.Dockerfile` Docker image.
+This section provides detailed instructions on how to build the Dockerfile (`docker/documentation/jupyterbook.Dockerfile`) and run the Docker image.
 The image provides a containerized environment for building and serving the Jupyter Book website.

 > [!WARNING] This section is only tested on macOS Ventura 13.4.1.